Floydlang/floyd/Docs/Floyd script reference.md

 The encoding of the characters in the string is undefined.
 You can put 7-bit ASCII in them.
 Or UTF-8 etc. You can also use them as fast arrays of bytes.

-This is the strings contents you enter into the script code.
-They look like "Hello".
-You cannot use any escape characters, like in the C-language.
+You can make string literals directly in the source code like this:

 	a = "Hello, world!";

-You can copy string using =.
+Notice: You cannot use any escape characters, like in the C-language.

 All comparison expressions work, like a == b, a < b, a >= b, a != b etc.

 You can access a random character in the string, using its integer position.